Some NIP-like phenomena in NTP$_{2}$: On NTP -smooth measures and a possible definition for NTP -distal theories

-Example \ref{exa:The-random-tournament} shows that as opposed to the distal NIP case, where no distal stable theory exists, it is not true that there are no NTP$_{2}$-distal simple theories.
-This raises questions about this definition, so we leave this definition as a proposition. \begin{problem} It would be interesting to see more examples of NTP$_{2}$ -distal.
+Example \ref{exa:The-random-tournament} shows that as opposed to the NIP case, where no distal stable theory exists, it is true that there are NTP$_{2}$-distal simple theories.
+This raises questions about this definition, which leaves room for future investigations. \begin{problem} Find more examples of NTP$_{2}$ -distal theories.
 Some natural candidates include the theory of bounded PRC fields, see \cite{MR3564381}. \end{problem}